AndreiHondrari/technologies-exploration/zeromq/s30_unpredictable_state_on_wrong_conn/README.md

 ## How to test the negative flow

+- select a non-matching pair of socket types
 - start the connecter
 - start the binder and let it stabilise
 - stop the binder